Salman Rushdie: Knighthood

 Rushdie was knighted for services to literature in the Queen's Birthday Honours on 16 June 2007.
 He remarked: "I am thrilled and humbled to receive this great honour, and am very grateful that my work has been recognised in this way."
 In response to his knighthood, many nations with Muslim majorities protested.
 Parliamentarians of several of these countries condemned the action, and Iran and Pakistan called in their British envoys to protest formally.
 Controversial condemnation issued by Pakistan's Religious Affairs Minister Muhammad Ijaz-ul-Haq was in turn rebuffed by former Prime Minister Benazir Bhutto.
 Several called publicly for his death.
 Some non-Muslims expressed disappointment at Rushdie's knighthood, claiming that the writer did not merit such an honour and there were several other writers who deserved the knighthood more than Rushdie.

 Al-Qaeda condemned the Rushdie honour.
-The group's then-leader, Ayman al-Zawahiri, was quoted as saying in an audio recording that UK's award for Rushdie was "an insult to Islam", and it was planning "a very precise response."
+The group's then-leader, Ayman al-Zawahiri, was quoted as saying in an audio recording that the UK's award for Rushdie was "an insult to Islam", and it was planning "a very precise response."

+When asked if the knighthood was an insult to Muslims, Christopher Hitchens answered "Midnight's Children did not just win the Booker, and Salman did not just later win the Booker of Bookers, Midnight's Children won the main literary award in Iran, people tend to forget.
+When the fatwa was issued against him by a senile theocratic dictator who had run his own country into beggary and bankruptcy and misery, every Arab and Muslim writer worthy of the name, all signed, and wrote in a book for Salman, we identify our cause with you, and your struggle with free expression in our culture.
+If you say that Muslims are being offended by this, and you lump them all together, you immediately grant that they are in fact represented by the most extreme, homicidal, fanatical, illiterate, intolerant people who not only haven't read this book, but couldn't read it.
+And that's an insult to Islam!"

 Rushdie was appointed a Member of the Order of the Companions of Honour (CH) in the 2022 Birthday Honours for services to literature.